microsoft/Olive/examples/directml/stable_diffusion_xl/README.md

   OSError: Can't load tokenizer for 'C:\Users\<username>\.cache\huggingface\hub\models--stabilityai--stable-diffusion-xl-base-1.0\snapshots\<sha>'.
 If you were trying to load it from 'https://huggingface.co/models', make sure you don't have a local directory with the same name.
 Otherwise, make sure 'C:\Users\<username>\.cache\huggingface\hub\models--stabilityai--stable-diffusion-xl-base-1.0\snapshots\<sha>' is the correct path to a directory containing all relevant files for a CLIPTokenizer tokenizer.
   ```

-- If you want to use `stabilityai/stable-diffusion-xl-base-1.0` for image-to-image pipeline, set `"float16": false` in `config_vae_encoder.json`.
-Otherwise, the output image will be black.
+- If you want to use `stabilityai/stable-diffusion-xl-base-1.0` for image-to-image pipeline, provide `--fp32_vae_encoder` during optimization.
+Otherwise, the output image will be blank.

 - Onnx conversion for unet terminates silently without any error message.
 This could be because your system ran out of disk space in the temp directory.
 You can add `--tempdir .` to the command line to use the current directory as the temp directory root. `.` can be replaced with any other directory with sufficient disk space and write permission.